Stochastic grid bundling method for backward stochastic differential equations: Introduction

 The rest of the article is organized as follows.
 We start in Section \ref{section_algorithm} with the introduction of the SGBM algorithm, along with the necessary time discretization scheme and assumptions.
 Section \ref{section_refined_regression} will present an error analysis of a simplified case of SGBM.
-The proof in this section forms the foundation for the error bound in any full algorithm.
+The proof in this section forms the foundation for the error bound in any algorithm applying SGBM.
 Later, in Section \ref{section_explicit}, we derive the full error bound for a specific choice of discretization scheme as an example.
-Finally, we finish the article with numerical experiments, and conclusion.
+The article finishes with numerical experiments and a conclusion.